Tulane Home Tulane Shield logo linking to site home page

 Departmental Honors

-Each BMEN student completes a year-long research project as part of BMEN 4900-4910.
+Every biomedical engineering student completes a year-long project as part of the Research and Professional Practice sequence (BMEN 4900, 4902, and 4912).
 To be eligible for departmental honors, a student must additionally earn a cumulative grade-point average of at least 3.400 and a grade-point average of at least 3.500 in courses counting toward the major.
 If a student has a minimum GPA of 3.400 at the end of the junior year, he or she may apply to convert the research project to an honors project.
 Successful completion of this project will result in the degree being conferred “...with Departmental Honors in Biomedical Engineering.”
-To apply for candidacy for this honor, the student must identify a suitable research topi c and advisor, select a research advisory committee, and submit a letter of application to the instructor of Research and Professional Practice by April 7th of the third year.
+To apply for candidacy for this honor, the student must identify a suitable research topic and advisor, select a research advisory committee, and submit a letter of application to the instructor of Research and Professional Practice by February 15th of the third year.

 Honors Thesis